 Some days, you just feel the need to stick your head in the sand and wait for the day to pass.
 At Ibisuki Onsen, in Kyushu’s Kagoshima Prefecture, it may not be your head that goes into the sand but the rest of your body!
 This unique relaxation technique is just one of the many ways you can relax and rejuvenate in Kyushu!

 Check out this ultimate relaxation route: https://www.visit-kyushu.com/en/discover/trip-ideas/kyushus-scenic-coast/

 #kyushu #visitkyushu #japan #visitjapan #japantravel #travel #kyushubucketlist @onsenislandkyushu

-Beppu’s Hot Springs may be world-renowned for their relaxation properties, but did you know the natural hot-springs are also popular as a rather unique cooking style?
+Beppu’s Hot Springs may be world-renowned for their relaxation properties, but did you know the natural hot-springs are also popular for their rather unique cooking style

 You can sample the flavours for yourself, on this hot spring route: https://www.visit-kyushu.com/en/discover/trip-ideas/natural-wonders-and-hot-springs/

 How about taking the “Sweet Train” (aka Aru Ressha), where guests are treated to a bento meal and a course of desserts on a special sweet dining experience by award winning chef Mr. Yoshihiro Narisawa?